Ulflander/minethat/README.md

 Minethat is a new kind of [ETL](http://fr.wikipedia.org/wiki/Extract_Transform_Load) dedicated to text mining.

 This project has been discontinued, but feel free to contact me if you wish to use some of the code!
+To get details about the project, see [PIVOT.md](https://github.com/Ulflander/minethat/blob/master/PIVOT.md)

 It contains a web server (in Node.js) and some background services (update of data, mining services... in Java).